2013 Toyota Matrix

 The cabin is trimmed with fabric upholstery and door panels, with plastic used to lower doors.
 It doesn't look cheap or like this is where the money was saved, and all the switchgear has a quality feel to it.
 A variety of storage spaces are within driver's reach, and most have a nonskid, quieting rubber mat on the bottom, a nice feature.

-Three-ring climate controls deliver air where and when you want it without excessive fan noise; AC is standard.
+Three-ring climate control knobs deliver air where and when you want it without excessive fan noise.
 Primary operating controls are on steering column stalks, with less-frequent items like the optional stability control defeat on the dash; the shifter (automatic or manual) rides on a perch off the lower dash, while a conventional handbrake is in the console.

 The rear seat is large enough that we put a pair of 6-foot-3-inch riders back there who reported satisfactory head clearance.
-There are three belts, used simultaneously only by small kids, and the rear-seat floor is almost flat with only a slight rise up to the console.
+The rear-seat floor is almost flat with only a slight rise up to the console.
 The rear bench seat is a 60/40 split with the narrow part behind the driver where it should be, and easily folds down unless the front seat is far rearward.

 Matrix has nearly 20 cubic feet of cargo space behind the rear seats, with some small bins underneath the floor.
-If you want to hide cargo from view there's an optional tonneau you attach at the corners.
-Fold the rear seats down and cargo space expands.
+Cargo space is expandable with folding rear seats and a flat-folding passenger seat.
 The floor and rear seatbacks have plastic runners to ease the loading of cargo and there are tie-down rings to secure it.
-The front-passenger seatback folds flat for long items or to provide a place to work the laptop (when parked, that is).

-The Toyota Matrix offers a choice of two engines: We found the 1.8-liter engine in the Matrix L sportier and more enthusiastic than the 2.4-liter in the Matrix S. It's not as powerful, but it's more eager and entertaining in response, more of a driver's engine.
+Matrix offers two engines: We found the 1.8-liter engine in the Matrix L sportier and more enthusiastic than the 2.4-liter in the Matrix S. It's not as powerful, but it's more eager and entertaining in response, more of a driver's engine.

 The smaller engine also gets significantly better mileage than the 2.4-liter, averaging 4-5 mpg higher ratings.
 With the 4-speed automatic you'll lose 1 mpg or so from the 1.8-liter and be pushing it fairly hard for onramps or carting a full load up a hill.
 We found the 5-speed manual version quite happy to have you beat the snot out of it and still get decent mileage.
 So we recommend getting the manual if you get the 1.8-liter.